alemari7/HW4_IDD/README.md

 - `./alignment/dict_distribution.py`: It allows to build, starting from the distributions obtained in task 2, a dictionary of the distributions of aligned metrics and specifications using the synonym dictionary.
 The extracted dictionaries will be used again by `./distribution/profiling.py` to compute the profiling of task 2 again, but after the alignment of the names.
 Output is stored in `./alignment/NAME_PROFILING_ALIGNED.csv`

 ## Running tools
-The following shall files allow you to automatically execute the python codes for the execution of tasks 1, 2 and 3 respectively: `./task1.sh`, `./task2.sh`, `./task3.sh`.
+The following shell files allow you to automatically execute the python codes for the execution of tasks 1, 2 and 3 respectively: `./task1.sh`, `./task2.sh`, `./task3.sh`.